 On Cursor & pointer settings page, you can now change the pointer color and select additional sizes.
 Microsoft insider blog explained

 We’ve introduced new cursor sizes and colors to make Windows easier to see.
 Go to Ease of Access Settings (Windows + U), under the “Vision” category, select “Cursor & pointer” to see the list of options.
-We are still working on a couple issues where some cursor sizes may not work correctly on DPI’s larger than 100%.
+We are still working on a couple of issues where some cursor sizes may not work correctly on DPI’s larger than 100%.

 Send feedback directly from Notepad